 His publications include Bone Dead, and Rising: Vincent van Gogh and the Self Before God (Cascade Books), a theological and psychological interpretation of Van Gogh’s life and art, as well as articles, essays, poetry, commentary, and educational curricula appearing in Pastoral Psychology(1)(2), Theology Today, The Journal of Presbyterian History, Adult Discovery, Christian Education Shared Approaches, Presbyterian Outlook, Self Psychology News, and Vox Populi: A Public Sphere for Poetry, Nature, and Politics.

 Charles offers presentations and courses on the life and art of Vincent van Gogh.
-For additional information, visit the Author Events page.
-He is currently not receiving proposals for editorial work.
+For information visit the Events page.